S-W-G/AsciiArtify/doc/POC.md

-Встановлення ArgoCD за допомогою Helm:
+Installing ArgoCD with Helm:
-- Спочатку вам потрібно встановити Helm у вашому Kubernetes кластері. Ви можете знайти інструкції щодо цього в офіційній документації Helm.
+- First, you need to install Helm in your Kubernetes cluster.
+You can find instructions for this in the official Helm documentation.
-- Потім додайте репозиторій ArgoCD до Helm:
+- Then add the ArgoCD repository to Helm:
- `helm repo add argo https://argoproj.github.io/argo-helm`;
+ - `helm repo add argo https://argoproj.github.io/argo-helm`
- `helm repo update`
+ - `helm repo update`
-- Використайте наступну команду, щоб встановити ArgoCD, використовуючи Helm:
+- Use the following command to install ArgoCD using Helm:
-  `helm install argocd argo/argo-cd`
+ - `helm install argocd argo/argo-cd`
-- Налаштування доступу до графічного інтерфейсу ArgoCD:
+- Configuring access to the ArgoCD graphical interface:
-- Після встановлення ArgoCD, отримайте доступ до графічного інтерфейсу (Web UI). Зазвичай це можна зробити, відкривши ArgoCD за допомогою служби типу NodePort або LoadBalancer.
+- After installing ArgoCD, access the graphical interface (Web UI).
+Typically, this can be done by opening ArgoCD using a NodePort or LoadBalancer service.
-- Щоб знайти IP-адресу або URL-адресу, за якою можна отримати доступ до ArgoCD, використайте команду:
+- To find the IP address or URL to access ArgoCD, use the command:
-  `kubectl get svc argocd-server -n argocd`
+ - `kubectl get svc argocd-server -n argocd`
-- Після отримання IP-адреси або URL-адреси, відкрийте веб-браузер та перейдіть за цією адресою.
+- After obtaining the IP address or URL, open a web browser and navigate to this address.
-- Під час першого входу вам може знадобитися логін та пароль. Ви можете знайти їх, використовуючи команду:
+- During the first login, you may need a login and password.
+You can find them using the command:
-  `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}"`
+ - `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode`